Teskedsgubben/MiroSimulint/README.md

     ffmpeg -i video_capture/MiroSim.avi -preset slow -codec:v libx264 -pix_fmt yuv420p -b:v 100M video_capture/MiroSimMAC.mp4

 Then open the MiroSimMAC.mp4 file in the video_capture directory.

+### Keeping MiroSimulint up to date

+To get the latest updates we push to the repository, you can follow a simple procedure to set up the way you work.
+After that, it's as simple as a couple clicks to always get the latest version.

+Step 1) Rename the files you will or have worked with by adding the suffix "_local" to their names, e.g. Main_local.py and GroupLogo_local.png and so on.
+This will make git ignore the files.

+Step 2) Go to _View_ -> _SCM_ or _Source Control_, which is the same as clicking the "fork" or "graph" symbol on your left side panel.
+Here, discard all changes in the list by hovering over the file name and clicking the "reverse" style arrow.
+This should reset the original file.

+Step 3) Once the list is completely empty, click the three dots button ... and click Pull.
+This will get the latest versions of the files from the repository.

+You then work in the files named _local instead of the ordinary files.
+After doing this once, you only need to redo step 3 to get the latest version again.